Sentencing in England and Wales: Disqualification from driving

 Where an offender who is charged and convicted with a driving offence, the courts have the power to disqualify the offender from driving for a certain length of time, which will depend on the type and severity of the offence.
 There is a mandatory minimum 12 months for drink-driving offences.
 For previous drink-driving convictions within the preceding ten years, the minimum period of disqualification is three years.
 The courts also have the power to disqualify offenders for any offence where a vehicle was used in the commission of the offence, for example using a car to commit burglaries in rural areas.

 Deprivation and forfeiture orders

 The court can order an offender to be deprived of property he has used to commit an offence.
 A person convicted of a drink-driving offence can be deprived of their vehicle.
-The Proceeds of Crime Act 1995 also gives the courts the power to take from criminals all profits from a crime up to six years before conviction.
+The Proceeds of Crime Act 2002 also gives courts wide-ranging powers to confiscate assets following conviction.